 What Is Pinterest?

-Pinterest is that corkboard you used to have with a tropical beach postcard, paint color chart, a recipe from a magazine that looked nice but you’ll probably never cook and a photo of Leonardo Dicaprio (or was that just us?) pinned to it; gone digital.
+Pinterest is that corkboard you used to own with that tropical beach postcard, that untested magazine recipe, and that photo of Leonardo Dicaprio (or was that just us?) pinned to it, but gone digital.

-Corkboard, moodboard, inspiration board…it is the digital planning platform (available on mobiles and computers) for people to discover, share and organize creative ideas from around the World Wide Web.
+Corkboard, moodboard, inspiration board… it is the digital planning platform (available on both mobile and desktop) for people to discover, share, and organize creative ideas from around the World Wide Web.

 Why Use Pinterest?

-Aside from the impressive facts already mentioned, there are tons of great reasons that your ecommerce business should be on Pinterest, use Pinterest ads and have a Pinterest marketing strategy.
-Here are our favorites:
+Aside from the impressive facts already mentioned, there are tons of great reasons that your ecommerce business should be on Pinterest, use Pinterest ads, and have a Pinterest marketing strategy.

-- Two-thirds of all Pins are from a business website.
+- To stay competitive: Two-thirds of all Pins are from a business website.
 Big brands use it, small brands use it, your competitors use it and, most importantly, your potential customers use it.

-- It has huge referral power.
-Pins make you and your products discoverable and since every Pin links directly back to the original source, the potential for driving traffic is huge.
+- To become more discoverable: Pins make you and your products discoverable and since every Pin links back directly to the original source, the potential for driving traffic is huge.
 No wonder leveraging Pinterest is one of the most effective dropshipping secrets.

-- It provides you with an opportunity to engage with potential and current customers and to gain invaluable insights into their lives, likes, and loves.
+- Engage with your customers: It provides you with an opportunity to engage with potential and current customers and to gain invaluable insights into their lives, likes, and loves.

-- SEO.
-SEO is so important for driving you up Google’s rankings to make you discoverable; Pinterest is a powerful tool to help that.
+- For the love of SEO: SEO is essential for driving you up Google’s rankings and making you discoverable; Pinterest is a powerful tool with regards to this..

 - Helps build your brand image: It builds and reinforces your brand image.
 From regularly appearing on your followers’ homepages, to creating Boards that reflect your brand identity; it is the perfect platform to tell customers who you are and what you’re about, visually.

-- It lasts longer.
-Facebook posts and Twitter tweets come and go; Pins sticks by you for life.
+- Pinterest content lasts longer: Facebook posts and Twitter tweets come and go; Pins stick by you for life.
 They’re searched for, found, and repinned over time.
 Pinterest content doesn’t fade like it does on other social media platforms.
 Simply put, the content lasts longer.

 How To Use Pinterest

 Boards are used to organize and categorize Pins (don’t worry, we’ll get to these next).
-People use Boards to collect new bathroom ideas, vacation locations, to help plan their weddings, and to curate their ultimate wish-lists (just say the word and we’ll link you to ours).
-Boards enable users to gather their Pins into a logical and beautiful fashion.
+People use Boards to collect new bathroom ideas, vacation locations, to help plan their weddings, and to curate their ultimate wish-lists.
+Boards enable users to gather their Pins logically, and beautifully, all in one place.
 Plus, Boards can be divided up into sections, to make them even more organized.

-Pins are ideas, images, products, recipes…anything that users find on the web and save onto their beautifully categorized Boards.
-Users can create their own Pins, or repin other’s Pins, and put them on the Board of their choosing.
+Pins are ideas, images, products, recipes…anything that users find on the web and save onto their aesthetically pleasing categorized Boards.
+Users can create their own Pins, or repin other’s Pins, and put them on a Board of their choosing.

 Much like other social media platforms, users can follow people and businesses to see what they pin, what Boards they’re creating and what they’re liking so that they can like it too.
-Copycat.
+Copycats.

-Users click on Pins to be transported to directly to the blogs, product pages and websites behind the Pin itself, i.e., a Pin is a direct link to your website.
+Users click on Pins to be transported directly to the blogs, product pages, and websites behind the Pin itself, i.e., a Pin is a direct link to your website.

-So we’ve sold you on the basics and you’re keen to create a Pinterest marketing strategy and learn more about Pinterest ads but first, you need to pin the tail on the donkey and get started with a profile.
+So, we’ve sold you on the basics and you’re keen to create a Pinterest marketing strategy and learn more about Pinterest ads, but first, you need to pin the tail on the donkey and get started by making a profile.